Kazakhstan, Asia

 • Getting into the West Altai mountains

-Your overnight flight from Europe lands in Almaty, Kazakhstan’s largest city at the foothills of the mighty Tian-Shan mountains.
+Your overnight flight from Europe (departure on Friday evening) lands in Almaty, Kazakhstan’s largest city at the foothills of the mighty Tian-Shan mountains.
 After a 3hrs layover, you'll catch a 1hr domestic flight to Oskemen airport (UKK).
 When you arrive there, your guide will be waiting for you.
 We'll then hop into a private minivan and make our way to Ridder, which usually takes around 2 hours, but it can vary depending on the condition of the roads.
 After we check into the hotel, we'll have dinner together and go through a gear check and safety briefing.

-You should aim to be ready for the group airport transfer at 2 pm on 11.01.2025 / 01.02.2025.
-Recommended connection flight from Almaty to Oskemen Airport is at 11.30 AM on 11.01.2025 / 01.02.2025.
-Andrey will be waiting for you at 2pm at Oskemen Airport.
+You should aim to be ready for the group airport transfer at 2 p.m. on Saturday.
+The recommended connecting flight from Almaty to Oskemen Airport is around 11.30 AM on Saturday.
+Andrey will be waiting for you at 2 p.m. at Oskemen Airport.
 Air Astana is the recommended airline.

 • Warm-up cat skiing